Themes

 - Use semantic naming: Name variables based on their purpose (

-) rather than their appearance. - Test theme combinations: Ensure all themes work well with your components and maintain proper contrast ratios.
+color--text) rather than their appearance. - Test theme combinations: Ensure all themes work well with your components and maintain proper contrast ratios.

 - Consider accessibility: Ensure sufficient color contrast and readable typography in all theme variations.